 healthy bonding.
 Words and the ideas they symbolize are our basic tools for nurturing

 To improve the effectiveness of your communications,

-these three pages define basic
+these two pages define basic

 communication, and family terms.
 How many of these

 can you explain to another person now?
 Follow the links for brief information